s-u/rJava/README.md

 Most recent rJava version will try to automatically detect the Java location and load it dynamically.
 You can also check the version selected by your settings via `/usr/libexec/java_home` in the Terminal.

-If you have multiple versions and want to pick one without changing the macOS Java settinbgs, you can set `JAVA_HOME` but it must point to the `Home` directory inside the JDK, so, for example, for that above Zulu JDK that would be `JAVA_HOME=/Library/Java/JavaVirtualMachines/zulu-11.jdk/Contents/Home`.
+If you have multiple versions and want to pick one without changing the macOS Java settings, you can set `JAVA_HOME` but it must point to the `Home` directory inside the JDK, so, for example, for that above Zulu JDK that would be `JAVA_HOME=/Library/Java/JavaVirtualMachines/zulu-11.jdk/Contents/Home`.
 Again, don't do this unless you want to change the default behavior.

 ### Linux